To each and every American citizen,

 Texan proverb

-The government is broken, it does need fixing, and no one else has a plan to fix it.
-This plan is flawed, but it represents the most comprehensive, peaceful, immediate tool we have to retake control of our government; it paradoxically sacrifices democratic selection to ensure democratic outcomes.
-The final piece to this puzzle is to establish a framework, a societal blueprint, which the public and our experts can judge before committing to a revolutionary movement.
-The final essay in this manifesto contains a preliminary sketch of a civilization that could bring an incalculable amount of happiness, prosperity, and restore desperately needed community to the American People.
+Given the strategy for designing our next government, the final piece to our puzzle is to establish a draft Constitution. civilizational blueprint, which the public and our experts can judge and analyze before committing to this revolutionary movement.
+This early blueprint is likely the most critical piece of this movement.
+The final essay in this manifesto contains a preliminary sketch of a civilization that could bring an incalculable amount of happiness, prosperity, and desperately needed community to the American People; and it explains why we should create a society that maximizes freedom, and how to do so.

 "You never change things by fighting the existing reality.
 To change something, build a new model that makes the old model obsolete."